castor-data-binding/castor/README.md

 # Participation

-The easiest ways to participate beyond using Castor is to join one of Castor mailing lists [freelists.org](http://www.freelists.org):
+The easiest ways to participate beyond using Castor is to join one or many of the Castor mailing lists at [freelists.org](http://www.freelists.org):

-* Castor Announce: Announcement-only list for new Castor releases and other events related to Castor
+* [Castor Announce](http://www.freelists.org/list/castor.announce): Announcement-only list for new Castor releases and other events related to Castor
-* Castor User: List dedicated for discussion on Castor usage
+* [Castor User](http://www.freelists.org/list/castor.user): List dedicated for discussion on Castor usage
-* Castor Dev: List for developers of Castor core components and modules, discussing implementation details, API changes.
+* [Castor Dev]:(http://www.freelists.org/list/castor.dev) List for developers of Castor core components and modules, discussing implementation details, API changes.

 # Documentation